-A residential dwelling may be permitted as an accessory use in association with discretionary uses 1, 4, 9, 12, 14, and 16 above where the discretionary use has been approved by Council and is fully established and operational.
-Accessory residences are subject to the development standards provided in Section 4 of this Bylaw.
-Accessory residential dwellings permitted by this section are considered exceptions to the maximum residential density provided for within this District.
+- 1. A residential use is permitted as accessory to an agricultural operation, in a dwelling located on the same site as the agricultural principle use. - 2.
+A residential use may be permitted subject to discretionary uses 1, 4, 9, 12, 14, and 16 above where the discretionary use has been approved by Council and is fully established and operational. - 3.
+Accessory residences are subject to the development standards provided in Section 4 of this Bylaw. - 4.
+Accessory residential dwellings permitted by this section are considered in addition to the maximum non-farm residential development density provided for by rezoning a portion of the quarter section to an AR District.